brandonchinn178/mergit/README.md

 * Run CI for PRs on command for testing, to not waste CI cycles on spurious pushes

-The merge bot currently makes the following assumptions:

-* Try runs should not be attempted on commits that are not HEAD of a PR
-* Additional commits should not be pushed after queueing
-* Base branch should not be pushed to while a merge job is running
-* A given commit is HEAD for at most one PR
-* People can manually create "staging-" branch that will get merged into base

-If any of the above assumptions are violated, the merge bot will throw an error and be left in a bad state.
-Each of the assumptions above should either be handled as an edge case or fail gracefully without putting the merge bot in a bad state.

 See the Feature home page [on Notion][feature-home-page] for more details.

 [feature-home-page]: https://www.notion.so/leapyear/Merge-Bot-4c28d412fa7b414fb02e5e3264507b44